cameronmalloy/cameronmalloy_pelican/content/articles/ba_sentiment.md

 I gathered all data within 40 miles of the center of the San Francisco Bay from Twitter's API.
 Twitter has a way of reverse geocoding tweets even if the user doesn't share their location.
 I gathered 700,000 tweets from this area that were tweeted between April 25th and May 2nd of 2020.

 Twitter allows users to set their location.
 They can set it to anything, it doesn't have to be their location at all.
 You could live in San Francisco but set your location to Kuala Lumpur.
-So I only took the tweets that had users who's location was a bay area city.
+So I only took the tweets that had users whose location was a bay area city.
 The thought is that if they tweeted from within the bay area and their location is set to a bay area city, then there's a high likelihood that they live in that city.
 I ended up having about a quarter million tweets in my constructed dataset.

 ## Models